Why do couples want to choose the gender of a baby?

 A more effective method of gender selection is still available at Overlake Reproductive Health – in vitro fertilization with Preimplantation Genetic Diagnosis (IVF with PGD).
 The woman undergoes in vitro Fertilization by taking injectable fertility medicines for around 8-10 days to stimulate her ovaries to make multiple eggs.
 The eggs are then removed using Transvaginal Aspiration (TVA), a short procedure performed in-office under an intravenous anesthetic.
 The same day, the male partner gives us a sperm sample which we use to fertilize the eggs, either using conventional IVF, mixing eggs and sperm together in a dish, for men with normal sperm counts, or ICSI (Intracytoplasmic Sperm Injection), injecting 1 sperm into each egg if the sperm is abnormal.

 The fertilized eggs grow into embryos.
-On the third day of development, a skilled embryologist performs an embryo biopsy on each embryo with four cells or more.
-A very fine laser is used to make a hole in the outer covering of the embryo, then 1 cell is gently removed.
-This cell is sent to a genetic testing lab, where we can either test the gender of the embryo only (X and Y chromosome testing), or lok at all 24 chromosomes to pick up disorders like Down’s Syndrome (Trisomy 21) as well as determining gender.
-This process is called Preimplantation Genetic Diagnosis or PGD.
-The embryos are kept in the lab until the blastocyst stage (5 to 6 days of development).
-We use the PGD results to select the embryos to transfer back into the woman’s uterus.
-Any ‘extra’ embryos beyond the number we are willing to transfer ‘fresh’ can be cryopreserved (frozen) for later pregnancy attempts.
+On the fifth or sixth day of development, depending on the maturation of the embryos, a skilled embryologist performs an embryo biopsy on each appropriate blastocyst.
+A very fine laser is used to make a hole in the outer covering of the embryo, then a small section of cells are gently removed from the trophetoderm.
+The sample is sent to a genetic testing lab, where we can test at all 24 chromosomes to pick up disorders like Down’s Syndrome (Trisomy 21) as well as determining gender.
+This process is called Preimplantation Genetic Screening or PGS.
+The biopsied embryos are then frozen, or vitrified, for transfer in a subsequent FET cycle.
+We use the PGD/PGS results to select the embryos to transfer back into the woman’s uterus.

 The gender testing is over 99% accurate, however we cannot guarantee that you will have good-quality embryos of the desired gender as it is determined by the sperm, and with MicroSort being unavailable the sperm should be close to 50% ‘male’ and 50% ‘female’.